-This is my story of how I came to true faith in Jesus Christ.
+This is the story of how God brought me to genuine faith in Jesus Christ.
 And I say “true” faith because up until that point I had always thought that I did have faith in Christ.
 I had always thought of myself as a Christian.
 But I couldn’t have been more wrong, as I was soon to find out.

 It all happened when I was 11 years old.
 I thought of myself as a very good boy.
 In fact, if you had asked me what my worst sin had been up to that point I’m not even sure I could have listed a single one!
 Yes, I pretty much thought I was sinless – just like a lot of adults think of themselves today.